-Search resumes for fisherman missing off Bethells Beach
+Search resumes for fisherman Myung Kang, missing from Bethells Beach since Saturday

 The search for a man who went fishing at one of Auckland's west coast beaches has resumed this morning.

-Police confirmed search and rescue teams were back at Bethells Beach; working to find the man, who is in his 50s.
+Police confirmed search and rescue teams were back at Bethells Beach working to find Myung Kang, who went missing at the beach on Saturday.

-It is understood the man's son raised the alarm about 5pm on Sunday after his father failed to return from a fishing trip at the beach that started about midday that day.
+It is understood the man's son raised the alarm about 5pm on Sunday after his father failed to return from a fishing trip.

-A police spokeswoman said authorities were due to provide an update on the situation later this morning.
+Detective Senior Sergeant Callum McNeill, of the Waitemata Police, said the 57-year-old's car - a 2011 white Toyota Prius - was found at the Bethells Beach car park.

+"His family became concerned that he hadn't come home from his fishing trip and reported him missing to Police late on Sunday night," he said.

+"Police immediately commenced searching for Mr Kang and his vehicle throughout Sunday night."

-Police said yesterday that the Eagle helicopter had conducted an aerial search of the area and that Surf Life Saving staff had been helping with the search on the ground also.
+The Eagle police helicopter had conducted an aerial search of the area and that Surf Life Saving staff had been helping with the search on the ground also.

+Police are now appealing to members of the public who were at the beach over the weekend for any sightings of Kang.

+"Saturday was a hot day and a large number of people took the opportunity to spend some time at Bethells Beach, so we are hopeful that someone has seen Mr Kang with his fishing gear," McNeill said.

+Police said this morning the body was recovered after being spotted by the Eagle police helicopter yesterday evening.

+They believe it is that of the 16-year-old who was swept away at Whatipu Beach on December 29.

-The search comes just over 10 years after Warriors star Sonny Fa'i was swept away at the same beach after saving his younger brother, Lesi.
+The search at Bethells comes just over 10 years after Warriors star Sonny Fa'i was swept away at the same beach after saving his younger brother, Lesi.

 The tragedy happened on January 4, 2009, after Fa'i and family members had spent that Sunday afternoon running on the nearby sand dunes.